AqueductHub/aqueductcore/README.md

 3. Start your browser and point it to `https://localhost`.

+A reference docker compose file for installation in the production environment is provided in [scripts/release/docker-compose.yaml](scripts/release/docker-compose.yaml).
 For more information please check the [documentation](https://aqueducthub.github.io/aqueductcore/).

 #### Development Docker Images